wcaleniezawi/3ai4/21/README.md

 ### Relational database based on SQL language

-### Frot-end created in JavaScript and CSS technologies
+### Front-end created in JavaScript and CSS technologies

 ### Back-end executed in PHP language and auxiliary scripts